Seagate/cortx-experiments/daos-cortx/docs/setup_robinhood_policy_engine.md

 This is how we have successfully moved larger objects (size > 1MB) from daos to cortx

-6. run the policy to move objects from cortx to daos(run cortx_to_daos_restore policy)
+6. Run the policy to move objects from cortx to daos(run cortx_to_daos_restore policy)

+`/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/robinhood --scan --once -L stderr -f /etc/robinhood.d/posix.conf --run=cortx_to_daos_restore(all)`

-check contents on container and on s3 bucket
+Check contents on container and on s3 bucket

 `ls`